bruno-sitecore/Sitecore.Demo.XmCloud.PlaySummit/CustomComponents.md

 Commit your code changes and push to GitHub.
 If needed, trigger a deployment to your XM Cloud environment.

 Add your new component to a test page.
-From here on out, you can tweak the component locally without having to push more code.
+From here on out, you can tweak the component layout/styles locally.

 ### 6) Local Development